1–2 spots available for Q2 · Claim yours

 My host says the site is clean after their scan.
 Am I safe?

 Host scans catch known malware signatures.
 They miss custom backdoors tailored to your stack.
-Run an independent scan and do a manual review of recent file changes.
+Run an independent scan and review recent file changes by hand.

 Should I pay the ransom if it is ransomware?

 Pay only as a last resort and only after legal counsel and your insurer are in the loop.
-In the US, paying some sanctioned groups is itself a crime.
+In the United States, paying some sanctioned groups is itself a crime.
 Most ransom-paying victims still do not get full data back.
+The CISA StopRansomware guide is the right starting point.

-If you are in the middle of a breach right now and need someone to walk through this with you, reach out.
+If you are mid-breach right now and want someone to walk through this with you, reach out.
 I drop what I am doing for active incidents.